hsankalp/weather-app/README.md

-## Objectives:
+## Weather Web Application:

-* To create a current weather page.
-The page should consist of the temperature for the user’s current location, and the appropriate OpenWeatherMap icon representing the forecast weather conditions.
+- Created a current weather page.
+The page consists of temperature for the user’s current location, and the appropriate OpenWeatherMap icon representing the forecast weather conditions.
+User can switch between degree celsius and fahrenheit.

-* To create a five day forecast page.
-The page should consist of the high and low temperatures for the next five days, based on the user’s current location.
-For each day, the appropriate OpenWeatherMap icon representing the forecast weather conditions must be included.
+- Created a five day forecast page.
+The page consists of the high and low temperatures for the next five days, based on the user’s current location.
+For each day, the appropriate OpenWeatherMap icon representing the forecast weather conditions is included.

 ### API Documentation:

 https://openweathermap.org/

-## Tools Used

-* JavaScript
-* React JS
-* Material UI
-* OpenWeatherMap API

 ## Website

 http://hsankalp.github.io/weather-app (Needs location enabled)

+## Tools Used

+- JavaScript
+- React JS
+- Material UI
+- OpenWeatherMap API

-## To Do
+## Topics Covered

-* Error Handling
+- React Hooks (useState, useEffect, useContext)
+- Custom React Hooks (useFetch, useLocation) for reusability
+- React Router DOM for routing
+- Context API for global state management
+- HTML5 Geolocation for user's location
+- Responsive